|

 article finds that the current logic of rural governance has produced township

 governments which are squeezed from above and below.
 Downloads may be purchased at: http://journals.cambridge.org/action/displayIssue?iid=7907494, Benjamin van Rooij, “The People vs. Pollution: Understanding Citizen Action Against Pollution in China”, Journal of Contemporary China, Vol. 19, No. 63 (January 2010), pp. 55-77.
 This paper analyses public activism by studying how citizens identify the necessity to initiate action against pollution and by investigating the obstacles they meet when attempting to take action.
 Downloads may be purchased at: http://www.informaworld.com/smpp/content~db=all~content=a918907731.
-Lianjiang Li and Kevin J. O’Brien, “Protest Leadership in
+Lianjiang Li and Kevin J. O’Brien, “Protest Leadership in Rural China”,

-Rural China”, The China Quarterly,
+The China Quarterly, Vol. 193

-Vol. 193 (March 2008), pp. 1-23.
+(March 2008), pp. 1-23.
+Downloads may

-Downloads may be purchased at: http://journals.cambridge.org/action/displayIssue?iid=1809132.
-Elaine Jeffreys, “Exposing
+be purchased at: http://journals.cambridge.org/action/displayIssue?iid=1809132.
+Elaine Jeffreys, “Exposing Police Corruption and

-Police Corruption and Malfeasance: China’s Virgin Prostitute Cases”, The China Journal, No. 63 (Jan 2010),
+Malfeasance: China’s Virgin Prostitute Cases”, The China Journal, No. 63 (Jan 2010), pp. 127-151.
+The author examines media coverage of the

-coverage of the “virgin female whoremonger case” with a view to evaluating
+“virgin female whoremonger case” with a view to evaluating the belief that “"China's

-the belief that “"China's media have become increasingly critical in their news
+media have become increasingly critical in their news coverage, exposing

-and the interpretation of existing legislation.
-Information about the journal is available
+interpretation of existing legislation.

-at: http://rspas.anu.edu.au/ccc/home.htm.
-Kevin J. O’Brien, editor,
+about the journal is available at: http://rspas.anu.edu.au/ccc/home.htm.
+Kevin J. O’Brien,

-Popular Protects in China, Harvard
+editor, Popular Protects in China,

-University Press, 2008.
-Further
+Harvard University Press, 2008.

-information is available at: http://www.hup.harvard.edu/catalog/OBRPOP.html?show=catalogcopy. |
+Further information is available at: http://www.hup.harvard.edu/catalog/OBRPOP.html?show=catalogcopy. |

 ||